hquang1999/OpenFlow_With_WMN/Documentation/BATMAN_Documentation.md

 overview for adv: <https://www.open-mesh.org/projects/batman-adv/wiki/Doc-overview>

 ## Batman Installation
-Kernal must be above debian 2020.
+Kernal must be $\ge$ Debian 2021.4 for json output.
 Currently using debian-2023.0-1 [batman-adv: 2022.3] on Pi.
 This version can output in JSON.
-No need to write a parsor.
+No need to write a parser.
 ```
 sudo apt update -y
 sudo apt upgrade -y